 Meanwhile Sydney stages its first Group 1 of 2015, the Chipping Norton Stakes at Warwick Farm, supported by the Surround, the Liverpool City Cup and more.

 In Adelaide, the cup-bound stayers have their final tune-up in the Lord Reims, while there's black-type racing in Brisbane and Perth as well.

-There's plenty of Friday action as always and Winning Post has full form guides for four TAB meetings including the nighttime action at Moonee Valley plus fields, overviews and tips panels for the Sunshine Coast and Rockhampton meetings.
+Before the weekend there's plenty of Friday action as always and Winning Post has full form guides for three TAB meetings including the nighttime action at Moonee Valley plus fields, overviews and tips panels for the Moruya and Ipswich meetings.

-The metro racing this Saturday is at Flemington in Melbourne, Rosehill in Sydney, Morphettville in Adelaide, Doomben in Brisbane and Ascot in Perth.
+The metro racing this Saturday is at Caulfield in Melbourne, Warwick Farm in Sydney, Morphettville in Adelaide, Doomben in Brisbane and Ascot in Perth.

-Winning Post carries full-colour liftout guides for all those meetings plus Kyneton (Vic/SA/Tas edition), Kembla Grange NSW edition) and Gold Coast (Queensland edition), as well as fields, tips, ratings and/or colours for other TAB Saturday cards.
+Winning Post carries full-colour liftout guides for all those meetings plus Yarra Valley (Vic/SA/Tas edition), Kembla Grange (NSW edition) and Gold Coast (Queensland edition), as well as fields, tips, ratings and/or colours for other TAB Saturday cards.

 On Sunday we've got liftout formguides for four more TAB meetings plus fields, ratings, tips and colours for a stack more Sunday and Monday programs.

 Don't forget Winning Post now carries trackwork reports for all four Melbourne training tracks, all three in Sydney, Morphettville in Adelaide and a general Brisbane report.